-Mark your calendars and plan on joining us for a HOPE-ful day of golf at Blackhawk Country Club to #RaiseHope4Vets.
+Join us for a HOPE-ful day of exotic cars, great food & drink, and fabulous golf at Blackhawk Country Club to #RaiseHope4Vets.
 Click here to learn what Jack Nicklaus has to share about PGA HOPE, and what you can support by joining us at Invest in HOPE on September 9, 2019.

 - Over 3.5 million veterans have some form of service connected disability.

 - It is a fact that suicide is a major issue among military veterans, with recent statistical studies showing that 22 veterans a day commit suicide.
 PGA HOPE is working to change this statistic.

 - Participants of PGA HOPE programs include military veterans living with physical or cognitive challenges such as Traumatic Brain Injury (TBI), Post Traumatic Stress Disorder (PTSD), and amputees, among other challenges.

 “I am a therapist at the San Francisco VA Medical Center where I work with Veterans who have substance abuse and mental health issues.
 The Veterans that I work with have benefitted from PGA HOPE because they are learning a new healthy skill that helps them get outdoors and not isolating or being in unhealthy environments.
 While playing golf they are able to focus on something other than issues related to their military experience or problems that come up in their everyday lives.”